 As a result of this, more area on the neck is required to prevent one string from hitting another.
 This means that the width of the neck on a nylon string guitar must be larger.

-The classical guitar is a great sounding instrument and should be something that every beginner works their way into with time as the technique can take you to a whole different level.
+The classical guitar is a great sounding instrument and should be something that every beginner works their way into with time.
+The technique required can take you to a whole different level as a player

 But as a beginner there is a good chance that starting here will increase the difficulty by 25% and won't quite fit all genres of music.

-And a word of advice, never try and adapt steel strings onto a classical guitar, the string tension of steel is so much greater, the classical body is not made to handle the extra force.
+And a word of advice, never try and adapt steel strings onto a classical guitar.
+The tension is much greater and the classical body is not made to handle the extra force.

 Steel String Acoustic Guitar

-The steel string acoustic has some differences from its cousin the nylon string acoustic.
+The steel string acoustic has some differences from its cousin the nylon.

-Some of those differences are a thinner neck, the head stock being a different shape as the steel strings don't need a larger barrel to wrap around like nylon strings, and the bridge is different as well.
+Some of those differences are a thinner neck and the head stock being a different shape.
+The steel strings don't need a larger barrel to wrap around like nylon, and the bridge is different as well.

-And then of course the obvious difference of steel strings that are more metallic sounding to the warm sound of the nylon.
+And then of course the obvious difference, steel strings are more metallic sounding versus the warm sound of nylon.

-The steel string acoustic with its thinner neck will allow you to lessen your reach and add more comfort and control to make it easier to adapt your motor skills to the requirement of playing the strings.
+The steel string acoustic with its thinner neck will allow you to lessen your reach.
+This will also add more comfort and control to make it easier to adapt your motor skills to the requirement of playing the strings.

-The steel strings will also fit more genres of music allowing you to start with and enjoy learning songs from blues to rock!
-But again, just make sure to select the right steel string acoustic that will fit you!
+Steel strings will also fit more genres of music allowing you to start with and enjoy learning songs from blues to rock!
+But again, just make sure to select the right acoustic that will fit you properly!

 Best Acoustic Guitars for Beginners Overview

-The list of acoustics features guitars of many sizes, neck shaped and widths and great tone.
+The list of acoustics features guitars of many sizes, neck shapes, widths and great tone.
 These are the type of guitars that will keep you motivated to keep learning as they are some very good acoustics for a good price.

-And not only that, these are guitars that are made by brands that will hold their value, so if one day you need to let go of the guitar, you will get a good chunk of your hard earned money back!
+And not only that, these are guitars that are made by brands that will hold their value.
+So if one day you need to let go of the instrument, you will get a good chunk of your hard earned money back!

-These acoustic guitars were also selected based on what beginners ask when searching for their first acoustic guitar.
-Some of those questions are:
+They were also selected based on what beginners ask when searching for their first acoustic guitar.

 Which brand of acoustic guitar is best?

-There are many great brands producing quality acoustics!
-Our list of top 5 acoustic guitars for beginners are from Top brands that you can rely on!
+There are many great companies producing quality acoustics!
+Our list of top acoustic guitars for beginners are from great brands that you can rely on!

 There are obviously many more but lets look at the ones that produce the guitars we recommend for beginners!

 Seagull guitars are a sub-brand of Godin Guitars.
-They are producing some amazing guitars in quality and sound.
-You can rely on these guitars in both sound, build quality and just over all experience.
+They are producing some amazing guitars in both quality and sound.
+You can rely on these guitars for great sound, build quality and just over all experience.

 Yamaha produces many different instruments.
 They are a house hold name when it comes to quality instruments and people have come to recognize them for this.